SPAAM-community/wss-summer-school/docs/2022/day-2.md

 A detailed description of steps in the pipeline is available as part of nf-core/eager's extensive documentation.
 For more information, check out the usage documentation [here](https://nf-co.re/eager/2.4.5/usage).

-Briefly, nf-core/eager takes standard input file types that are shared across the genomics field, including raw fastq fiels, aligned reads in bam format, and a reference fasta. nf-core/eager can perform preprocessing of this raw data, including adapter clipping, read merging, and quality control of adapter-trimmed data.
+Briefly, nf-core/eager takes standard input file types that are shared across the genomics field, including raw fastq files, aligned reads in bam format, and a reference fasta. nf-core/eager can perform preprocessing of this raw data, including adapter clipping, read merging, and quality control of adapter-trimmed data.
 Note that input files can be specified using wildcards OR a standardized tsv format file; the latter facilitates streamlined integration of multpile data types within a single EAGER run!
 More on this later.

 nf-core/eager facilitates mapping using a variety of field-standard alignment tools with configurable parameters.
 An exciting new addition in nf-core/eager also enables analysis of off-target host DNA for all of you metagenomics folks out there.
 Be sure to check out the functionality available for metagenomic profiling (blue route in the 'tube map' above).